cruiten/Voron-Related/CANbus/Documentation/SB2040_CAN/README.md

 # Setting up the SB2040 + CAN on my RPi 4B

-### What needs to be done?
+### Steps I performed:
  - Build Klipper firmware for SB2040
+	 - I use a UTOC-1, I don't use my Octopus as a CAN Bridge...
 	 - Please be aware that CAN Boot is not part of these notes
-	 - I added CAN Boot on the SB2040 at a later date...
+	 - However, I added CAN Boot on the SB2040 at a later date...
  - Burn Klipper firmware on SB2040
  - Configure CAN networking on the RPi
  - Update Klipper printer configuration